6. Observability#

 Independently of the collection method, it’s important to highlight the different types of data that may be of interest in the network automation environment.
 I classify it in four broad categories:

-• Management plane: The state of the device, or to read data about the configuration, logging, or network statistics.
-Protocols in this group are SNMP, Syslog, gNMI, NETCONF, and RESTCONF.
+- Management plane: The state of the device, or to read data about the configuration, logging, or network statistics.
+Protocols in this group are Simple Network Management Protocol (SNMP), System Logging Protocol (Syslog), gRPC Network Management Interface (gNMI), NETCONF, and RESTCONF.

 flowchart TB